AxisCommunications/acap-runtime/README.md

 ACAP runtime provides a network protocol based service, using gRPC to expose a number of [APIs](#apis).
-Once started, ACAP runtime runs a gRPC server that can be accessed by a client app, written in any gRPC compatible language.
+Once started, ACAP runtime runs a gRPC server that can be accessed by a client application, written in any gRPC compatible language.
 For further information on the gRPC protocol and how to write gRPC clients see [https://grpc.io/][gRPC].